Project Details

 Description

-The Talinga Coal Seam Gas (CSG) Project is a collaborative effort between Origin Energy, the largest integrated energy company operating in Australia and New Zealand, and its participation in the Australia Pacific LNG Pty Limited (APLNG) partnership.
-Situated approximately 30 kilometres southwest of Chinchilla, Queensland, the Talinga Coal Seam Gas Project serves as a pivotal gathering station strategically positioned to optimize CSG production from the Talinga and Orana gas fields within the Surat Basin.
+The Talinga Coal Seam Gas (CSG) Project is co-owned and operated by Origin Energy (which is the largest integrated energy company operating across Australia and New Zealand), as part of the Australia Pacific LNG Pty Limited (APLNG) partnership.
+It is located approximately 30 km south-west of Chinchilla, Queensland.
+The gathering station enables Origin to maximise CSG production from the Talinga and Orana gas fields in the Surat Basin.